Share ConsumerLab.com's information with family and friends — or just send to yourself. Simply provide an email address below.

 What are the side effects of magnesium?
 Magnesium supplements may cause upset stomach, nausea, or diarrhea in some people.
 Although rare, excessive intake can cause thirst, low blood pressure, drowsiness, muscle weakness and slowed breathing.
 Be aware that magnesium can interact with certain supplements and drugs.
 (See "Concerns and Cautions").

 Magnesium Supplements: What You Need to Know -- Dr. Tod Cooperman

 What It Is:

-Magnesium comes in a variety of chemical forms, including magnesium oxide, magnesium chloride, magnesium gluconate, magnesium citrate, magnesium orotate and many others.
-(See ConsumerTips™: What to Consider When Buying for more information about forms of magnesium).
+Magnesium is an essential mineral for the body.
+It comes in a variety of chemical forms, including magnesium oxide, magnesium chloride, magnesium gluconate, magnesium citrate, magnesium orotate and many others.
+(For information about how these forms compare, see ConsumerTips™: What to Consider When Buying).

-What It Does:
+What It Does: Magnesium deficiency and insufficiency: